ppy/osu-wiki/news/2025/2025-07-05-new-featured-artist-dispel.md

 ![](https://assets.ppy.sh/artists/486/header.jpg)

-Indonesian producer and [osu! player](https://osu.ppy.sh/users/15205070) **Dispel** took the optimal music production route: immediately after learning classical piano, they shifted towards the realm of rhythm game music.
+Indonesian producer and ::osu! player::{ user-id=15205070 } **Dispel** took the optimal music production route: immediately after learning classical piano, they shifted towards the realm of rhythm game music.
 Inspired by *Laur* and various artcore/gothic hardcore tunes, **Dispel** continuously develops their own distinct sound in the evolving music game scene, and is supported by their production circle *LUMiNOZ* (which is full of [even more osu! players](https://osu.ppy.sh/teams/26313)!).

 [**Dispel**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/486) has pre-timed `.osz`s for **11** tracks (a.k.a. everything you could ever want to map).